Support the Libraries

 Best in the Nation

-The NCSU Libraries is the first academic library in over a decade to be awarded the National Medal for Museum and Library Service, presented by first lady Michelle Obama at a recent White House ceremony.
+The NC State University Libraries is the first academic library in over a decade to be awarded the National Medal for Museum and Library Service, presented by first lady Michelle Obama at a recent White House ceremony.

 Time to Give Back

-Phyllis and Steven Rea – a College of Engineering graduate and Campaign Cabinet member – are giving back by establishing a named endowment for mechanical engineering collections at NCSU Libraries.
+Phyllis and Steven Rea – a College of Engineering graduate and Campaign Cabinet member – are giving back by establishing a named endowment for mechanical engineering collections at NC State University Libraries.
 The fund will provide resources for students, and particularly those in the College of Engineering, to prepare them for professional life after graduation